johnmarion1126/hack-a-sprint/README.md

 ---
 ## [Learning](./Learning/learning.md)
-`Resources for tools and frameworks used in projects`
+`Resources for learning the tools and frameworks used in the projects`